 Crispy fried vegetables and seafood, Tempura is one of the most popular Japanese foods.
 Regrettably, people with celiac disease can’t enjoy it because tempura batter is usually made of wheat flour which contains gluten.
 After receiving many requests for a Gluten-Free Tempura recipe from my readers, I decided to test it out so they will get to enjoy tempura at home.

-I couldn’t wait to share this recipe with you when I tested this recipe because the result came out fantastic!
-This tempura is much lighter and crispier than regular tempura because ingredients are coated with a thin layer of batter.
-Whether your diet is gluten free or not, I hope you enjoy this recipe as much as my family does.
+Today I am thrilled to share this perfectly made gluten-free tempura recipe with you after some testing in the kitchen with a surprisingly great result.
+Coated with a thinner layer of batter, the tempura with gluten-free batter turns out to be much lighter and crispier than regular tempura.
+Whether your diet is gluten-free or not, I hope you enjoy this recipe as much as my family does.

-Gluten free tempura batter is made of just three simple ingredients: rice flour, egg, and water.
-I’ve tested different ratio for each ingredient, and the ratio I am sharing in the recipe resulted in the best texture and flavor.
+Gluten-free tempura batter is made of just three simple ingredients: rice flour, egg, and water.
+I’ve tested different ratios for each ingredient, and the ratio I am sharing in the recipe resulted in the best texture and flavor.

 Unlike regular tempura, batter made from rice flour is thinner.
 You could add potato starch or corn starch to thicken the batter, but I actually prefer just simple rice flour.
 The rice flour that I use is Organic White Rice Flour from Bob’s Red Mill.

 I want to share a few tips that will help you make successful tempura:

 As I mentioned earlier, this gluten-free batter is very thin.
 As you bite into it, it won’t feel like you’re eating regular tempura batter.
 Instead, you can taste the ingredient (whether it’s vegetable or shrimp) that is lightly coated with a thin layer of crispy batter.